Adrien-Garcia/mg_aomag/server/var/tmp/readme.txt

-Readme for GeoNames.org Postal Code files :
+Readme for GeoNames Postal Code files :

 This work is licensed under a Creative Commons Attribution 3.0 License.
 This means you can use the dump as long as you give credit to geonames (a link on your website to www.geonames.org is ok) see http://creativecommons.org/licenses/by/3.0/
-UK: Contains Royal Mail data Royal Mail copyright and database right 2010.
+UK: Contains Royal Mail data Royal Mail copyright and database right 2015.
 The Data is provided "as is" without warranty or any representation of accuracy, timeliness or completeness.

 This readme describes the GeoNames Postal Code dataset.
-The main GeoNames data dump is here: http://download.geonames.org/export/dump/
+The main GeoNames gazetteer data extract is here: http://download.geonames.org/export/dump/

 For many countries lat/lng are determined with an algorithm that searches the place names in the main geonames database